enzojob/eiffel-snake/README.md

 1. [Test cases](#test-cases)

 ## Prelude
-Welcome to our project "SNAKEIFFEL" !
-The project consists of our own interpretation of the well known and often copied game "SNAKE".
+Welcome to our project "SNAKEIFFEL" - The project consists of our own making of the well known and often played game "SNAKE".
-The player controls the snake on by changing directions on the playfield.
+The player controls the snake by changing directions on the playfield.
-The goal of the game lies in collecting points by eating Apples, without letting the snake eat his own Tail.
+The goal of the game is to collect points by eating Apples, without letting the snake eat his own Tail.
 The game doesn't need an internet connection and can be played alone.
 It is a great idea to spend some fun time and to sharpen your reflexes.